Sigrist-und-Partner-AG/rpn-calc/README.md

 the same amount of rounding is applied to all of them.

 ## Operators
-The calculator supports unary and binary operators.
+Besides supporting simple unary and binary operators, the calculator can handle n-ary operators which take all operands as input that are currently on the stack.
-Operators of higher arities are currently unsupported.
+N-ary operators are variadic in nature and can be applied to any number of arguments starting from 1.

 Unary Operator | Example | Result | Description
 :-------------:| ------- |:------:| -----------